Skip to content

 #3.
 Apple MacBook Pro 16 (M3 Pro): Best macOS Pick

 Excel for Mac in 2026 is closer than ever to the Windows version, and the M3 Pro chip’s unified memory architecture is great for big sheets.
-In our testing, workbooks opened noticeably faster than on an Intel-based MacBook of the same RAM tier.
+Workbooks open noticeably faster than on an Intel-based MacBook of the same RAM tier, thanks to the faster SSD and on-package memory.
 The catch: a few Power Pivot and ActiveX features remain Windows-only, so anyone whose workflow depends on those should stay on Windows.

 Specs at a glance